TKA-Developments/RN-Challenge/README.md

 - Somehow make this boring app fun! show some crazy pokemon animation or something :P

 ## How to run the demo
-1. Run npm install to install the library
+1. Run "npm install" to install the library
+2. Run "yarn add @react-native-firebase/app"
+3. Run "yarn add @react-native-firebase/database"